 Happiness is always just beyond your fears.
 However, to cross that line, what you need first is self-confidence.

 3. You’re an authentic, bold, spontaneous person

-You’re spontaneous because you don’t care what people will say anymore, or what they’ll think.
+Also, you’re spontaneous, because you don’t care what people will say or think.

-Authentic characters are free spirits because their internal self isn’t censured any longer.
-They’re in touch with their true essence and values and can show the world how they understand life: passionately.
+Authentic free spirits develop because their internal self isn’t censured any longer.
+They’re in touch with their true essence and values.
+They can show the world how they understand life: passionately.